brews/bayfox/README.md

 core in the modern period, though prior standard deviation is twice`d18osw` is twice the spread we see in the modern record. δ18O for seawater (‰; VSMOW) during the modern record ([LeGrande and Schmidt 2006](https://doi.org/10.1029/2006GL026011)).
 We'll assume it's constant -- for simplicity.
-We're not correcting these proxies for changes in global ice volume, so these numbers will be off.
+We're also not correcting these proxies for changes in global ice volume, so these numbers will be off.
 Ideally we'd make this correction to δ18Oc series before the prediction.
-See the [`erebusfall` package](https://github.com/brews/erebusfall) for simple of ice-volume correction in Python.
+See the [`erebusfall` package](https://github.com/brews/erebusfall) for simple ice-volume correction in Python.

 To see actual numbers from the prediction, directly parse `prediction.ensemble` or use `prediction.percentile()` to get the 5%, 50% and 95% percentiles.
 You can also plot your prediction with `dfox.predictplot(prediction)`.